ScrambledBits/envoy-example/README.md

 # Edge Proxy Demo with Docker

-In this demo, we will set up Envoy as an edge proxy using Docker.
-Envoy will handle incoming traffic for a local Go web service also running in a Docker container.
+This demo illustrates how to set up Envoy as an edge proxy using Docker, showcasing its ability to manage traffic for microservices.
+This setup is a practical example of Envoy's role in a distributed system, as discussed in our presentation.

 ## Prerequisites

 - Docker installed on your local machine.
-- Go installed on your local machine.
+- Go installed on your local machine (for the web service).

 ## Steps